Mobile Advertising assessment study guide

 Campaign optimisation and bidding

-Universal App campaigns offer two different ways to optimise for your marketing objectives:
+App campaigns offer three different ways to optimise for your marketing objectives:

 Focus on getting more installs.
 Google Ads will optimise your bids and targeting to help you get the greatest number of new users for your app.
 The bid you set should be the average amount you'd like to spend each time someone installs your app.
 As an advanced option in the new Google Ads experience, you can target users likely to install and perform a specific action.
 For this option, you will still bid for installs.